BrainlessDip/Auto-ReactionBot/README.md

 - `/reactions`: Lists all available reactions
 - `/view`: Displays the automatic reactions set for the group
 - `/help`: Displays the help menu
+- `/delete`: Delete the reaction for a user
+  - Alias: del

 ## Requirements for the `/create` Command
 To use the `/create` command, ensure the following: